-Treat an essay like a mathematical equation and less like a blank canvas upon which you’ve to heap five hundred empty words.
-It’s simple, really.
+you should treat an essay like a mathematical equation and less like a blank canvas upon which you’ve to heap five hundred empty words.

-You need approximately twenty-five sentences.
-The length of those sentences, of course, will vary based on what needs to be said, and this number is assuming you don’t have to include quotations.
+you need approximately twenty-five sentences. the length of those sentences, of course, will vary based on what it is needing to be said. and this number is assuming you don’t have to include quotations.

-INTRODUCTION.
-Five sentences.
-Start broad.
-The only place for bullshit is in your introduction and conclusion.
-ONE: For decades the cinematic industry has entertained us with tales of blah blah blah.
-TWO: In film we have seen the exploits and evil of psychopaths like Dr. Hannibal Lecter and the Joker.
-THREE: We’ve also seen the likes of criminal masterminds and mobsters and blah blah blah such as this dude and that dude.
-FOUR: But none have been so memorable as the Sith lord imagined by George Lucas in the Star Wars saga.
-FIVE: The best villain in film is Darth Vader because he blah blah blah.
+INTRODUCTION. five sentences. you start broad. the only place for bullshit is in your introduction and conclusion.
+ONE: for decades the cinematic industry has entertained us with tales of blah blah blah.
+TWO: in film we have seen the exploits and evil of psychopaths like dr. hannibal lecter and the joker.
+THREE: we’ve also seen the likes of criminal masterminds and mobsters and blah blah blah such as this dude and that dude.
+FOUR: but none have been so memorable as the sith lord imagined by george lucas in the star wars saga.
+FIVE: the best villain in film is darth vader because he blah blah blah.

-And then you give three solid examples to support this.
-You’ve got MANY films of horrible decision making from which to choose: he’s a child who boasts about how awesome he is at constructing things (his droids, his podracer); instead of listening to Obi-wan and Qui-Gon Jinn he goes and marries Queen Amidala; he has delusions of grandeur which the emperor encourages…
+and then you give three solid examples to support this. you’ve got six films of horrible decision making from which to choose: he’s a child who boasts about how awesome he is at constructing things (his droids, his podracer); instead of listening to obi-wan and qui-gon jinn he goes and marries queen amidala; he has delusions of grandeur which the emperor encourages…

-One sentence for each of those examples.
-And you don’t need to quote anything unless your professor/teacher insists that you do so.
-If the prof says you have to have quotes, then you should use at least one for each example.
+one sentence for each of those examples. and you don’t need to quote anything (unless your professor/teacher insists that you do so, in which case they make this website called the internet movie database, which’ll have a shit ton of quotes stored for you). if the prof says you have to have quotes, then you should use at least one for each example.